WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Shark Reproduction.md

 BUT Thats Besides The Point
 teh point IS that Some [[Skull/Concentrated Brain/Random Facts/Sharks/Sharks\|Sharks]] Being Hermaphroditic And Some Being [[Explicitly Showcased/Me/Asexual\|Asexual]] Is The Peak Of Reproductive Practices
 If You Need To Reproduce You Always Can
-You Can Get A More Biodiverse Offspring Or Just Get Something That You Know Already Works Also CAn You Imagine That As A Human Pairing?
+You Can Get A More Biodiverse Offspring Or Just Get [[Skull/Concentrated Brain/Poetry Apparently/Thing Trilogy/Something\|Something]] That You Know Already Works
+Also CAn You Imagine That As A Human Pairing?
 Thats Awesome
 One Person With A Full Set Of Genitali And Another Person With Just None?